geerlingguy/ansible-role-elasticsearch-curator/README.md

         minute: "30"
         hour: "1"

 A list of cron jobs to use curator to prune, optimize, close, and otherwise maintain your Elasticsearch indexes.
 If you're connecting to an Elasticsearch server on a different host/port than `localhost` and `9200`, you need to add `--host [hostname]` and/or `--port [port]` to the jobs.
 More documentation is available on the [Elasticsearch Curator wiki](https://github.com/elasticsearch/curator/wiki/Examples).
 You can add any of `minute`, `hour`, `day`, `weekday`, and `month` to the cron jobs—values that are not explicitly set will default to `*`.
+You can also use `state` to define whether the job should be `present` or `absent`.

 ## Dependencies